 He has authored over 170 papers covering all aspects of Pulmonology.

 Prof. Amir Kugelman is a Clinical Associate Professor of Pediatrics in The R&B Rappaport Faculty of Medicine, Technion, Haifa, Israel.
-He specialized in Pediatric Pulmonology and Neonatology in Children's Hospital, LA, CA, and is currently the Director of the Pediatric Pulmonary Unit and a Senior Neonatologist in Bnai Zion Medical Center, Haifa, Israel and the Chairman of the Israeli Society of Pediatric Pulmonology.
+He specialized in Pediatric Pulmonology and Neonatology in Children's Hospital, LA, CA, and is currently the Director of the Department of Neonatology in Rambam Medical Center, Haifa, Israel and the past Chairman of the Israeli Society of Pediatric Pulmonology.

-Dr. Fernando D. Martinez is a Regents’ Professor and Director of the Asthma and Airway Disease Research Center at the University of Arizona in Tucson.
+Dr. Fernando D. Martinez is a Regents’ Professor and Director of the Asthma & Airway Disease Research Center at the University of Arizona in Tucson.

 Dr. Martinez is a world-renowned expert, and one of the most highly regarded researchers, in the field of childhood asthma.
 His primary research interests are the natural history, genetics, and treatment of childhood asthma.